OnePointCollab/onecloudplanet_docs/docs/control-panel/cloud-platform/instances/configurations.md

 ## View list of configurations

-A list of all available configurations can be viewed in the control panel when creating a server--------.
+A list of all available configurations can be viewed in the control panel when creating a server.

 ![](../img/ic-instance-5.svg)